-Following an Algoma steel plant’s lubricant oil spill into St. Mary’s River, local officials downstream in Echo Bay have shut off their water treatment plant’s intake pipe to avoid contamination in Lake George.
+Following a northern Ontario steel plant’s lubricant oil spill into St. Mary’s River, local officials downstream in Echo Bay have shut off their water treatment plant’s intake pipe to avoid contamination in Lake George.

 The Sault Ste.
 Marie-area river may have had upwards of 1,250 litres of heavy machinery oil deposited on June 9 as the result of an incident at the steel company’s water treatment plant, said Algoma Steel’s new CEO, Michael Garcia.